-Mayo researchers demonstrate senolytic drugs clearing senescent cells in humans for the first time
+Mayo clinic researchers demonstrate senolytic drugs clearing senescent cells in humans for the first time.

 In a landmark trial, researchers from the Mayo clinic have demonstrated for the first time in humans that senolytic drugs can remove senescent cells from the body.
 The data follows a large number of significant results shown in animals, and promising human data released by a competing trial, to boost investor confidence in the viability of senolytics as future Longevity drugs.